botanix-labs/Macbeth/docs/botanix/pegin.md

 # Steps

-1. Alice creates her **ethereum public key** and a **pegin nonce** which can either be an increasing counter or just the current time in milliseconds.
-Current time will be simpler, as it wouldn't require application state.

-1. Alice signs her nonce to create a **nonceCommitment** by signing the nonce + pegin tag. `nonceCommitment = H( "botanix-pegin::" | nonce)`
+1. Alice creates her **ethereum public key**.

-1. Alice sends `[nonce, nonceCommitment, ethAddrress]` to SideCar.
+1. Alice sends `[ethAddrress]` to SideCar.
 SideCar will query the Botanix network via RPC to get the current aggregated public key i.e FROST pubkey.

 1. SideCar will send all neccecary components for a GA to Botanix via RPC to get a Gateway address.
 Note that the RPC to get a GA is purely a utility that abstracts away the complexity of generating the taproot address.
 To verify, SideCar can generate the same taproot address.
 Additinally this RPC node should be authenticated or rate-limited.
 Without a rate-limiting method this utlity method is subject to spam attack.

-1. Botanix Protocol will  combines this info with the FROST pubkey to create the internal key for her taproot gateway address: `I = FROST + H(FROST | ethAddress | nonce) * G`.
+1. Botanix Protocol will  combines this info with the FROST pubkey to create the internal key for her taproot gateway address: `I = FROST + H(FROST | ethAddress ) * G`.
 The taproot would then be calculated using the taproot equation `Q = I + TapTweak(I | S) * G`.
     And she sends her pegin transaction to that taproot address on the Bitcoin chain.
 Additional tapscripts will include the safe spend path.
 More to come on that in a different spec.